justinewright/Select-Menu/README.md

 ## License

-TutSKImageExtension is available under the GNU license.
+SelectMenu is available under the GNU license.
 See the LICENSE file for more info.